Difference Between Bytecode and Binary Code

 3. Byte code is an intermediate-level code, while binary code is a low-level code.

-4. Binary code is understood by machines and computers, whereas byte code must be converted by a virtual machine (VM).
+4. Machines and computers understand binary code, whereas byte code must be converted by a virtual machine (VM).

 5. As binary code uses 0 and 1, its implementation becomes easy, while byte codes are a little more complex than binary codes.